JEdwardsK/sei-project-three/README.md

 ## Installing / Getting started

-he initial setup for the front end is handled by `create-react-app` using the GA London template
+The initial setup for the front end is handled by `create-react-app` using the GA London template.
 ```shell
 $ yarn create react-app client --template cra-template-ga-ldn
 ```